mpalash/aliakbarmehta/_pages/cv.md

 **Cyber Archive: Being and Doing Knowledge**, Aalto University, 2018

-**Border Crossing: Reshaping the Agency of Struggle**, interview with Ranjit Hoskote, CuMMA Papers publication series, edited by Nora Sternfeld, Helsinki, 2017
+**Border Crossing: Reshaping the Agency of Struggle**, interview with Ranjit Hoskote, CuMMA Papers publication series, (ed.)
+Nora Sternfeld, Helsinki, 2017

-**The Photons of Politics: Footnotes for a New History**, RAB-RAB Journal for Political and Formal Inquiries in Art, 2017
+**The Photons of Politics: Footnotes for a New History**, RAB-RAB Journal for Political and Formal Inquiries in Art, (ed.)
+Sezgin Boynik, 2017

 **No one at the ceremony remembers to mention the artist**, Essay for Exhibition _No one at the ceremony remembers to mention the artist_, Third Space, 2015